 - Decreased Value = Original Value – New Value

-This formula for percentage decrease can help to solve several questions.
+This formula for percentage decrease will help to solve several questions.
 Some important questions involving this formula are given below.

 Try This: Percentage Decrease Calculator